 The coverage determination process includes determining requests to pay for our share of the costs of a drug that you have received.
-For more information on situations in which you may need to ask the plan for reimbursement or to pay a bill you have received from a provider, see Chapter 5: Asking us to pay our share of the costs for covered drugs.
+For more information on situations in which you may need to ask the plan for reimbursement or to pay a bill you have received from a provider, see Chapter 5 (Asking us to pay our share of the costs for covered drugs).

 Please note: If you send us a payment request and we deny any part of your request, you can appeal our decision.
-See Chapter 7: What to do if you have a problem or complaint (coverage decisions, appeals, complaints) for more information.
+See Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) for more information.

 Method Payment Requests - Contact Information

 CALL 1-855-540-4744

 Calls to this number are free.

-TTY/TTD 711
+TTY 711

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.

-Hours of Operation: 8a.m. to 8 p.m., Monday through Friday.
+Hours of Operation: Monday through Friday, 8a.m. to 8 p.m.

 FAX 1-800-784-1580

-WRITE Attn: Medicare Part D
+WRITE Attn: Medicare Part D Manual Claims

-P. O. Box 968021
+P.O.
+Box 29044

-Schaumburg, IL 60196-8021
+Hot Springs, AR 71903

 WEBSITE www.mhinsurance.com/part-d